DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Appendix

 \section{Appendix}

-This appendix provides the descriptions of datasets (Sec.~\ref{apendix:dataset}), implementation details (Sec.~\ref{apendix:Implementation}), video-to-text retrieval performance on the LSMDC, MSVD, and ActivityNet Captions datasets (Sec.~\ref{appendix:video-to-text}), additional experiments for the out-domain retrieval (Sec.~\ref{appendix:out-domain}), discussion of the limitations (Sec.~\ref{appendix:limitations}), the reason for applying diffusion models (Sec.~\ref{why_diffusion}), the additional visualization of the diffusion process (Sec.~\ref{appendix:diffusion_process}), the visualization of the text-frame attention map (Sec.~\ref{appendix:t_f_attention}), and the visualization of the text-to-video retrieval examples (Sec.~\ref{appendix:text-to-video}).
+This appendix provides the descriptions of datasets (Sec.~\ref{apendix:dataset}), implementation details (Sec.~\ref{apendix:Implementation}), video-to-text retrieval performance on the LSMDC, MSVD, and ActivityNet Captions datasets (Sec.~\ref{appendix:video-to-text}), additional experiments for the out-domain retrieval (Sec.~\ref{appendix:out-domain}), the reason for applying diffusion models (Sec.~\ref{why_diffusion}), discussion of the limitations (Sec.~\ref{appendix:limitations}), the additional visualization of the diffusion process (Sec.~\ref{appendix:diffusion_process}), the visualization of the text-frame attention map (Sec.~\ref{appendix:t_f_attention}), and the visualization of the text-to-video retrieval examples (Sec.~\ref{appendix:text-to-video}).